Top 7 Safety Tips for Hikers

 Conclusion

-Keep in mind how to behave while hiking.
+Keep in mind how you behave while hiking.
 Hikers going uphill have the right-of-way.
 Move aside to make room for those going up the trail if you’re going down it.
-The best thing you can do while hiking is to treat people how you would like to be treated.
+The best thing you can do while hiking is treat people how you want to be treated.